 Classic Physique emphasizes a more streamlined and proportional look than traditional bodybuilding.

-Competitors are assessed based on their muscularity, symmetry, and overall balance, but with a greater focus on aesthetics and the so-called “classic” bodybuilding look reminiscent of earlier eras.
+Competitors are assessed based on their muscularity, symmetry, and overall balance.
+There’s a greater focus on aesthetics and the so-called “classic” bodybuilding look, reminiscent of earlier eras.

 Posing is also a crucial component, with competitors required to perform specific mandatory poses.